greg-raven/hdc/_posts/2012-10-12-strong-turnout-for-ride-in-the-rocks.md

 Between them was a non-pro --- Omya California Plant Manager Peter Sutherland, who finished second in 1:35.

-“Peter is a desk jockey,” Rader wrote in an email.
-“He works 40-plus hours a week running a limestone plant, but he also frequently rides his bike to work at the top of Crystal Creek Road in Lucerne Valley, from his home in Big Bear, and back again.”
+"Peter is a desk jockey," Rader wrote in an email.
+"He works 40-plus hours a week running a limestone plant, but he also frequently rides his bike to work at the top of Crystal Creek Road in Lucerne Valley, from his home in Big Bear, and back again."

 Sutherland was part of a 10-rider Omya team.